boyscout99/my-big-data-platform/README.md

 Python
 - to write most of the code
 - libraries like cassandra.cluser, kafka, pyspark, csv, json
+- programs to simulate:
+  - Kafka producer and consumer

 Docker containers
 - for Kafka brokers
 - for Zookeeper nodes
 - for a cluster of Apache Cassandra nodes
 - for Apache Spark workers and master node
-- for the Apache Spark Streaming processor image because the JVM version of my machine was not the one I needed
+- for the Apache Spark Streaming driver process, an image with the Python code to process the stream

 ## The structure
 Picture of the design.